 Many of Colorado’s other beautiful mountain passes stay open and plowed year-round, weather permitting.
 They should also be on any scenic-drive checklist when they’re decked out in spring’s finery.

 Kenosha Pass (U.S. 285): Known as one of the Colorado Trail’s easiest access points, the pass is also a favorite for its views into the sprawling, green South Park Valley near Fairplay.

 Cameron Pass (CO Hwy.
-14): This route offers views into the wildlife-rich basin of North Park, which has changed little in the 120 years since the nearby town of Walden was established.
+14): This route offers views into the wildlife-rich basin of North Park, which has changed little in the 120-plus years since the nearby town of Walden was established.

 Shrine Pass (Forest Road 709): In summer, this route near Vail dips drivers into meadow after meadow blanketed with wildflowers.

 Rabbit Ears Pass (U.S. Hwy.
 40): This pass near Steamboat Springs is the best place to view the extraordinary rock formation it’s named for.
 The Rabbit Ears served as a distinct landmark to settlers and trappers of yore.